hungnguyen311299/hungnguyen311299.github.io/_pages/about.md

 ## General Information

-My name is Hung Nguyen, westernized from my Vietnamese name ''Nguyễn Ngọc Duy Hưng''.
-I recently graduated with my Master's degree in Electrical Engineering at the University of California San Diego, United States, through a [fully-funded scholarship](https://scholarships.vinuni.edu.vn/ph-d-scholarship-program/) (~$110,000 USD) from [Vingroup](https://vingroup.net/en).
+Incoming PhD student in computer vision and machine learning.
+Recently graduated with a Master's degree in Electrical Engineering at the University of California San Diego, United States, through a [fully-funded scholarship](https://scholarships.vinuni.edu.vn/ph-d-scholarship-program/) (~$110,000 USD) from [Vingroup](https://vingroup.net/en).
 I am a graduate student researcher in Signal & Image Processing at the [Video Processing Lab](https://sites.google.com/view/ucsdvpl/), supervised by Prof. [Truong Nguyen](https://jacobsschool.ucsd.edu/people/profile/truong-q-nguyen).
-I work on AI-based 3D reconstruction and medical image processing, guided by a strong signal processing perspective.
+I work on AI-based 3D reconstruction and medical image processing, guided by a strong signal/image processing perspective.
 Before that, I graduated with a Bachelor's degree in Mechatronics Engineering at the Ho Chi Minh City University of Technology, Vietnam, working on perception for robotics.

 <!-- <span style="color:red;">I am actively looking for PhD positions starting Fall 2025 or Winter 2026.
 Please refer to my research interests below. </span> -->